sylhare/sylhare.github.io/_posts/2022/2022-06-03-Advanced-jekyll.md

 end
 ```

+It makes your Gemfile more structured with all plugins' dependencies in one place.
-The `github-pages` gems are deemed "_safe_" by GitHub, hence they are the only one allowed when deploying your jekyll
+The `github-pages` gems are deemed "_safe_" by GitHub; hence they are the only one allowed when deploying your jekyll
 website on GitHub page.

 ## 6. Use extra tools 🛠